Wells-next-the-Sea: Railways

 The coming of the railway in 1857 notably reduced the town's population, as mentioned in the 1861 census.
 Formerly, the town was served by Wells-on-Sea railway station and was connected to the British Rail network by two lines.
-The line westwards towards King's Lynn was never reinstated after damage in the North Sea flood of 1953, while the line to Norwich via Fakenham, Dereham and Wymondham was a victim of the 'Beeching Axe' of the 1960s.
+The line westwards towards King's Lynn was never reinstated after damage in the North Sea flood of 1953, while the line to Norwich via Fakenham, Dereham and Wymondham was a victim of the "Beeching Axe" of the 1960s.
 The Wells and Walsingham Light Railway, a 10¼ inch-gauge railway (the longest of such a gauge in the world), now uses part of the track-bed and has its own separate Wells railway station.

 In addition to the two passenger railway routes in and out of the town, there was a tramway from the station to the quayside at Wells Harbour, whose rails are still visible today just beneath the modern road surface along East Quay.
 Locomotives were not allowed along the quay and wagons were hauled by horses.
 The line continued in a curve to the south-east to connect with the lines at Wells station and the track bed can be walked.

 The Wells Harbour Railway was a separate 10¼ inch-gauge railway that took passengers from the harbour behind the sea wall towards the beach and caravan site.
 It was in operation from 1976 to 2021, when the lines were taken up.

 Buses

-Wells was located on the high-profile 'Coasthopper' bus route between King's Lynn and Cromer run by Norfolk Green.
-The operation was handed over to Stagecoach in 2015 but in April 2018, Stagecoach ceased operations in Norfolk.
-The Coasthopper service was split into two sections at Wells-next-the-Sea: the section from King's Lynn to Wells was rebranded as the Coastliner 36, extended inland from Wells to Fakenham and taken over by Lynx; the section from Wells to Cromer was rebranded as route 4 and taken over by Sanders Coaches.
+Wells was located on the high-profile Coasthopper bus route between King's Lynn and Cromer, run by Norfolk Green.
+The operation was handed over to Stagecoach in 2015 but, in April 2018, Stagecoach ceased operations in Norfolk.
+The Coasthopper service was split into two sections at Wells-next-the-Sea: the section from King's Lynn to Wells was rebranded as the Coastliner 36, extended inland from Wells to Fakenham and taken over by Lynx; the section from Wells to Cromer was taken over by Sanders Coaches.